Every Animal in Disney’s Pirates of the Caribbean Ride, RankedPhoto courtesy of Disney Travel Lists

 He can kind of keep a tune.
 I’ll give him that.
 But this dog (who, again, could very well be the same dog we see at two other points during the ride) isn’t even the most notable animal in this impromptu pirate band.
 And since two of the human members are needed to provide the music, and the third pirate is clearly the superstar frontman of the group (that striped shirt and red sash combo is totally something Harry Styles would wear), that makes the dog the fifth out of five.
 He’s a Pete Best waiting to happen, and although he’s still a fantastic singer, that inherently limits how much we can care about him.
 Sorry, buddy!

-The original Pirates at Disneyland starts off in modern day Louisiana, floating tranquilly by the Blue Bayou restaurant as unseen bugs hum and whir in the night air.
+The original Pirates of the Caribbean at Disneyland starts off in modern day Louisiana, floating tranquilly by the Blue Bayou restaurant as unseen bugs hum and whir in the night air.
 There is one kind of bug you can see here, the fireflies that flit brightly in the distance as you coast past an old man picking at a banjo on the porch of his swamp hut.
 If you’ve only ever ridden Pirates at Disney World you’ve never seen these little dudes, and that’s a shame: they add a tremendous bit of atmosphere to the ride’s first few moments, contributing to one of the most striking and singular sections of any Disney ride.

 For decades there was an adorable parrot with a peg leg and pirate’s hat stationed outside the Pirates ride at the Magic Kingdom.
 The Barker Bird would squawk at passersby to check out the ride, occasionally singing bits of the theme song.
 Although removed in 2006, this bird still regularly pops up in Pirates merchandise at the park.
 This bird would be near the top of our list if he was still around; he no longer exists, but there is a similar bird at the Disneyland attraction that you can see in the queue at the entrance of the ride building.
 He’s not decked out like a pirate, but he chirps and talks, and shows more personality than most of the birds in the actual ride.
 Still, he can’t beat our number one Pirates parrot…

 Near the end of the ride your boat passes under a bridge from which a drunken pirate who has lost a shoe dangles a filthy bare foot.
 It is an almost worrisomely realistic foot—you’ll spend far too much time wondering how they made a robot foot look so much like the real thing.
 On top of the bridge, next to that pirate, a parrot sits on a barrel, squawking away.
-The foot might get most of the attention, but that bird is the cream of the parrot crop for Pirates, and exactly what you hope for out of a pet and a partner.
+The foot might get most of the attention, but that bird is the cream of the parrot crop for Pirates of the Caribbean, and exactly what you hope for out of a pet and a partner.
 He’s patiently watching over his beloved master, making sure he doesn’t drunkenly fall into the water below, and waiting to call for help or scare away any blackguard who might try to mess with his human.
 He’s a true and loyal friend, which is all the more respectable after seeing how disgusting that dude’s foot is.

 We might be simultaneously disgusted and entranced by that drunken sot’s bare foot, but when it comes to lovable alcoholics in Pirates, there’s only one true choice: Old Bill, the rummy slumped against a wall by the waterside who’s trying to share his grog with three mewling kitties.
 The cats seem angry or scared or anxious or maybe just annoyed, with their tails sticking up straight and their cries never stopping.
 Do they want a taste of Bill’s rum?
 Are these starving babes begging Bill for something more appropriate for a cat, like milk or tuna?
 Or do they just want him to get out of their way so they can have some privacy for once?
 Cats are mysterious.
 There’s no mystery about Old Bill’s cats being totally awesome, though.